 In order to implement SEO improvements quickly, it can be useful to use a website builder like Wordpress or Webflow in order to iterate without needing to involve your development team.
 Moreover, the hosting provided by these services is usually delivered by CDNs which will increase the load speed of your website and in turn help you rank better with search engines.
 Using plug ins you can determine how to structure your website's internal links to make it easier for users (and crawlers) to navigate between pages as part of their journey.

-Finally, whilst it might be tempting to use an SEO services agency, it is important to try all these initiatives yourself in order to determine what works best for your business as well as the required cost and investment to achieve success.
+Finally, whilst it might be tempting to use an SEO services agency, such as lawyer SEO if your'e a law firm, it is important to try all these initiatives yourself in order to determine what works best for your business as well as the required cost and investment to achieve success.
 Once you have answered these questions and you have seen early SEO results, you can consider using an agency to accelerate your results.

 SEO can be a great way to grow your organic traffic and is accessible to startups and small businesses even if they do not have a big team with huge resources.
 It is essential to start early and make consistent SEO efforts to maximise the compounding effect of SEO.
 This can be amplified by choosing the right type of SEO for your business based on your sector and customers.
 Finally, because search engines algorithms evolve it is important to constantly try new techniques.
 However, you should bear in mind that these evolutions are to help searchers find more relevant results faster so you should always take SEO initiatives which serve your customer.

 Legislate is a contracting platform where business owners can create contracts to help grow and develop their business.
 Legislate's employment offer letters and contracts are key in protecting your IP and Legislate's NDAs are crucial to ensure you can have conversations and partnerships to help develop your business and brand.
 Book a demo or sign up today to put the confidence back into contracting.